Vibronav/acquisition/README.md

 as the folder containing the videos.
 In recursive mode , multiple such output folders will be created.

 options:
-  -h, --help            show this help message and exit --video-path VIDEO_PATH
                         Path to folder with videos --marker-length MARKER_LENGTH
-                        Length of the Aruco marker in cm (default: 4.0 cm)
-  --recursive           Flag to run recursively in subfolders of video-path (good for annotating all
-                        videos in dataset)
-  --display             If true will display tracker on video --cube                If provided will use cube to detect table grund --no-cube             If provided will NOT use cube to detect table grund
+                        Length of the Aruco marker in cm (default: 4.0 cm) --recursive           Flag to run recursively in subfolders of video-path (good for annotating all videos in dataset) --fps FPS             Frames per second for video processing (default: 30) --display             If true will display tracker on video --cube                If provided will use cube to detect table grund --no-cube             If provided will NOT use cube to detect table grund --dobot               Argument need to be provided if dobot is used during recordings --no-dobot            Argument need to be provided if dobot is NOT used during recordings --needle-length NEEDLE_LENGTH
+                        Length of whole needle in cm --starting-position STARTING_POSITION
+                        Starting position of the needle in cm (default: 0.0 cm).
+Used only by mode without cube

 ```